-- [Alan Ellis] Q:Will each offender be placed at a particular federal prison of their choice, and close to their family? - [J. Michael Henderson] A:Initial placement of an offender is based upon an initial classification of the individual by the Bureau of Prisons, based both on security and medical needs.
-This information is obtained from the Presentence Investigation Report (PSR), and so it is essential that the attorney and client ensure that the information is both accurate and complete as to his offenses conduct, prior record, open or pending cases, physical and mental health, and substance abuse if the offender wants to qualify for the Bureau's comprehensive Residential Drug Abuse Program (RDAP).
-Each offender is assigned a security level, Minimum, Low, Medium, or High security, based on offense characteristics, sentence, and history, and a Level of Care (I, II, III, or IV) based on his or her anticipated medical requirements.
-The facility nearest the offender's legal residence, as reflected in the PSR, that meets the security and medical care level requirements and which has bed space available is generally designated for service of sentence.
-So, if the offender would like to be placed in a minimum-security camp that houses offenders with stable chronic medical conditions, for example, but is classified by the Bureau of Prisons as Low, Medium, or High security, then the offender would not be initially assigned to a camp.
-Similarly, even if the offender qualifies for a minimum security camp, but has significant medical issues, he would not initially be assigned to a camp without the resources to provide for the necessary medical care.
+[Alan Ellis] Q: Will each offender be placed at a particular federal prison of their choice, and close to their family?

+[J. Michael Henderson] A: Initial placement of an offender is based upon an initial classification of the individual by the Bureau of Prisons, based on security and medical needs, with consideration for how crowded some institutions are, an offender's specialized program needs, legal residence and court recommendations.
+Classification information is obtained from the Presentence Investigation Report (PSR), and so it is essential that the attorney and client ensure that the information is both accurate and complete as to his offenses conduct, prior record, open or pending cases, legal residence, physical and mental health, verifiable education level and substance abuse, particularly if the offender wants to qualify for the Bureau's comprehensive Residential Drug Abuse Program (RDAP).
+Each offender is assigned a security level: minimum, low, medium, or high security, based on offense characteristics, sentence and history.
+Each offender is also assigned a Medical Care Level (I, II, III, or IV) based on current or anticipated medical requirements, and a Mental Health Care Level, (1, 2, 3, or 4).
+These levels are discussed further in Chapter 8.
+The facility nearest the offender's legal residence as reflected in the PSR, that meets the security, medical and mental health requirements, and which has bed space available is generally designated for service of sentence.
+So, if the offender would like to be placed in a minimum-security camp that houses offenders who are considered medically and mentally stable, for example, but is classified by the Bureau of Prisons as low, medium, or high security, then the offender would not be initially assigned to a camp.
+Similarly, even if the offender qualifies for a minimum-security camp, but has significant medical and mental health issues, he would not initially be assigned to a camp without the resources to provide for the necessary medical care.

 Similarly, if an offender knows of a particular federal prison near their home, the offender will not likely be assigned there if his or her initial security level classification or medical care level determined by the Bureau of Prisons are not the same as the security level and care level of the institution.
 Finally, every new offender should know that the Bureau of Prisons currently houses a very large number of inmates, and can have extremely limited bed-space at some institutions, which can result in an offender's initial placement further from their homes than either they or the Bureau of Prisons would actually prefer.
-In such cases, a future transfer is a reasonable possibility.
+In such cases, a future transfer is a reasonable possibility after 18 months of clear conduct; i.e., no disciplinary infractions, good work evaluations, and participation in the Inmate Financial Responsibility Program (if required).

-§5:10.1 What to Bring
+§4:10.2 What to Bring